David Hurles: Influence

-John Waters declared himself influenced by Hurles, and dedicated to him part of a chapter in his Role Models, stating that "The wonderful, beautiful, scary life of David Hurles has been an inspiration to my inner filth for years".
+John Waters declared himself influenced by Hurles and dedicated a part of a chapter in his Role Models to him, stating that "The wonderful, beautiful, scary life of David Hurles has been an inspiration to my inner filth for years".
 According to him, "David Hurles's photographs forever scarred some gay men's ability to be attracted to another average gay men.
 Without these pioneering Old Reliable photographs, homoeroticism in the art world couldn't have existed.
 Robert Mapplethorpe was a pussy.
-Mr. Hurles is the real thing.”
+Mr. Hurles is the real thing."
+(Note: According to Fritscher, Mapplethorpe collected Old Reliable photos.)
 With Dian Hanson, John Waters curated an exhibition of David Hurles' photos, "Outsider Porn: The Photos of David Hurles," at the Marianne Boesky gallery in New York, June 4–25, 2010.
 Another exhibit, "Straight to Hell Presents: In Cock We Trust", was presented in 2008 at the Berlin art gallery Exile.

 Sex-positive feminist Susie Bright has also declared herself a fan of Hurles.

-His friend Dian Hanson, who manages his financial affairs and the Old Reliable archive, described him as an "intelligent, funny, mild mannered guy who studied his models the way I’d studied my readers all the years I worked making men’s magazines.
+His friend Dian Hanson, who manages his financial affairs and the Old Reliable archive, described him as an "intelligent, funny, mild mannered guy who studied his models the way I'd studied my readers all the years I worked making men's magazines.
 David is a true intellectual, a psychological hobbyist, and even more interesting as a person than he is as a photographer.
-He says we’re “simpatico”, and that seems the best description for the way we clicked immediately, sharing a taste in men and in exploring the intricacies of human psychology and sexual attraction.”
+He says we're "simpatico", and that seems the best description for the way we clicked immediately, sharing a taste in men and in exploring the intricacies of human psychology and sexual attraction."